-Deforestation accounts for approximately 10-15% of the world’s greenhouse gas emissions, the equivalent of the entire transport sector.
+Addressing deforestation, which accounts for 10-15% of the world’s GHG emissions (equivalent to the entire transport sector), is critical for the mitigation of climate change.
 The main driver of deforestation globally is land use change for agriculture.

-CDP’s forests information request acts on behalf of investors to collect information from over 650 companies on their exposure to deforestation risks through the use of five commodities (timber, palm oil, soy, cattle products & biofuels).
+CDP’s forests information request acts on behalf of investors to collect information from over 700 companies on their exposure to deforestation risks through the use of four commodities (timber, palm oil, soy and cattle products).
 These investors recognize that companies which handle these commodities within their supply chains may be exposed to operational, regulatory and reputational risks which are increasing with concerted government intervention in the management of the world's forests.
 In addition, they are also exposed to the impacts of population growth and climate change on commodity prices and security of supply.

 CDP’s forests program was formerly known as the Forest Footprint Disclosure Project, an initiative first pioneered by the Global Canopy Programme (www.globalcanopy.org).
 CDP began managing FFD’s operations in February 2013 as part of a two year strategic merger to provide companies and investors with a single source of information for the interrelated issues of the climate, water and forests.
 In February 2014 FFD became fully integrated with CDP to become the forests program.
 The Global Canopy Programme remains a prime funder for the program and acts as the principal advisor on forests and forest risk commodities to CDP.